chazlarson/Plex-Meta-Manager-Wiki/config/configuration.md

 # Configuration File

-The script utilizes a YAML config file to load information to connect to the various APIs you can connect with.
+Plex Meta Manager utilizes a YAML configuration file to connect with the Plex Media Server and other third-party services via API.

-By default, the script looks at `/config/config.yml` for the Configuration File unless otherwise specified.
+By default and unless otherwise stated, Plex Meta Manager looks for the configuration file within `/config/config.yml`

-A template Configuration File can be found in the repo [config/config.yml.template](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/config/config.yml.template).
+A template Configuration File can be found in the [GitHub Repo](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/config/config.yml.template).

-The YAML mappings that can be set in the configuration file's root:
+The below table outlines the third-party services that are compatible with Plex Meta Manager.
+Each service has specific requirements for setup that can be found by clicking the links within the table.

 | Name                       | YAML Attribute   |              Required              |
 |:---------------------------|:-----------------|:----------------------------------:|